Join our NETWORK

 Family, domestic and intimate partner violence is a social problem of epidemic proportions.
 It cuts across socio-economic, cultural, and educational backgrounds.
 In short, any person may find themselves caught in an abusive, violent or at-risk situation.

 Domestic, family and intimate partner violence is complex and multifaceted.
-In the past, family violence was often hidden.
-When others were aware, it was considered a private matter, and outsiders should not interfere.
+Family violence is often hidden.
+When others are aware, it may be considered a private matter, and outsiders should not interfere.
 Those who do know about it can feel helpless and may be confused and impatient, ‘why doesn’t she/they/he just leave?’.
 Research shows that it generally takes 7 plus attempts to leave before finally escaping such a situation.
-This is the most at risk time.
-The impacts are ongoing at personal, financial, work, social and family levels.
+Leaving is the most at-risk time.
+The impacts are ongoing at personal, financial, work, social and family relationship levels.

-As of 23 February 2023, ten days paid domestic violence leave became available for all workers, fulltime, parttime and causal.
+As of 23 February 2023, ten days paid domestic violence leave became available for all workers, fulltime, part-time and causal.
 An employee requesting leave entitlements is in crisis.
 As an organisation, it is paramount to create an environment where staff members feel ‘safe enough’ to reach out.
-This necessitates particularly those in Human Resources, People and Culture, managerial, supervisory and team leader roles being equipped to respond with a trauma informed, empathic, and non-judgmental approach.
+This necessitates particularly those in Human Resources, managerial, supervisory and team leader roles being equipped to respond with a trauma informed, empathic, and non-judgmental approach.
+Client, patient and customer facing employees need to be mindful of the possibility of family violence risk, alert to warning signs and know what questions to ask.

 This training provides a foundation for understanding the complex interpersonal dynamics related to domestic abuse and family violence, make sense of at times confusing, contradictory, and inconsistent behaviour by the victim-survivor, assist access to leave entitlements, external supports and adjust work responsibilities where necessary through a period of crisis.